dheijl/swyh-rs/README.md

 It has been tested with

 - Volumio devices (<https://volumio.org/>)
-- Moode audio 8.xx (<https://moodeaudio.org/>), with Moode configured as UPNP render in Openhome mode, and using the WAV header option
+- Moode audio 8.xx (<https://moodeaudio.org/>), with Moode configured as UPNP render in Openhome mode, and using WAV or FLAC format
 - Harman Kardon AV network streamers (thanks @MX10-AC2N!)
 - Denon Heos devices
 - Sony AV streamers & Bravia TVs